saipriya0209/Project_Diabetes_Clinical_Text_Analysis_QBS101_5/README.md

-# Clinical Text analysis to predict (Yes or No) the presence of Diabetes and many of its Co-morbidities
+# Clinical Text Analysis to Predict Diabetes and Co-morbidities

+This project focuses on utilizing Natural Language Processing (NLP) techniques to analyze medical text data from the N2C2 database.
+The goal is to predict the presence of Diabetes and its co-morbidities.

-# Data Retrieval
+## Data Retrieval

-The project starts by fetching medical text data from the N2C2 database through HTTP requests.
-The XML data is parsed, and a DataFrame is constructed to store document IDs and text content.
+The project is initiated by fetching medical text data from the N2C2 database using HTTP requests.
+The retrieved XML data is parsed, and a DataFrame is structured to hold document IDs and text content.

-# Text Preprocessing
+## Text Preprocessing

-Text preprocessing includes tokenization, stopword removal, and punctuation removal.
-The cleaned text is then ready for further analysis.
+Text preprocessing involves essential steps like tokenization, stopword removal, and punctuation removal.
+This cleaned text is then poised for further analysis.

-# Named Entity Recognition
+## Named Entity Recognition

-The pre-trained model and tokenizer are utilized to extract Named Entities from the medical text - the model used is from hugging face (https://huggingface.co/d4data/biomedical-ner-all).
-The results provide insights into relevant medical terms.
+Named Entities are extracted from medical text using a pre-trained model and tokenizer from Hugging Face (https://huggingface.co/d4data/biomedical-ner-all).
+This process sheds light on vital medical terms.

-# Disease Entity Extraction
+## Disease Entity Extraction

-Custom functions are developed to extract disease-related entities from the NER output.
-These entities are categorized and stored for each medical record.
+Custom functions are designed to extract disease-related entities from the NER output.
+These extracted entities are categorized and stored for each medical record.

-# Word Embeddings
+## Word Embeddings

-Bio_ClinicalBert, a pre-trained model, is employed to generate word embedding vectors for medical terms.
-These vectors can be used to finally predict our outcome (Y or N) for all the disorders
+Bio_ClinicalBert, a pre-trained model, generates word embedding vectors for medical terms.
+These vectors form a cornerstone for predicting the presence of disorders.

-# Predictive model
+## Predictive Model

-Since the outcome and many other variables are categorical, I have used XG Boost to predict the outcome of Diabetes and other co-morbid disorders
+Given the categorical nature of outcomes and variables, XGBoost is employed to predict the presence of Diabetes and co-morbid disorders.
+The model integrates the extracted features for accurate predictions.

-# Conclusion
+## Conclusion

-This project showcases the application of NLP techniques to medical text analysis.
-By combining data retrieval, preprocessing, Named Entity Recognition, and word embeddings, valuable insights can be derived from medical text data.
-The model can predict the outcome of diabetes with 74% accuracy
+This project underscores the practical application of NLP techniques in medical text analysis.
+Through the amalgamation of data retrieval, preprocessing, Named Entity Recognition, and word embeddings, valuable insights are gleaned from medical text data.
+The developed model achieves an impressive 74% accuracy in predicting the presence of Diabetes.